Namakkal Fort: Legend

 According to Hindu legend, the hillock on which the fort is located was carried by Hanuman, a disciple of Sri Ram from the epic Ramayana.
 The hillock is known as Namagiri and also as Saligramam, the image of Vishnu in a divine stone.
 Hanuman was flying with the Sanjeevi Paravatha, the sacred mountain from Himalayan mountain to Sri Lanka.
 On his way, he saw the Kamalalayam tank and descended there to perform his morning worship.
 He placed the saligramam he brought from Himalayas and when he opened his eyes after the worship, he saw the stone grown to its current size.
 A divine voice asked him to leave the stone in the place itself.
 As per another legend, Narasimha, an avatar of Vishnu, after destroying Asura Hiranyakasipu, was still in ferocious mood.
 Hanuman, brought him to the place where Mahalakshmi, the wife of Vishnu was doing penance.

+Name

+The name Namakkal was commonly rendered as Namcull in British records from at least the 18th century.
+Robert Orme's account of British military operations in southern India referred to Namcull as a fort situated north of Karur, while the same spelling continued to be used in early 19th-century travel accounts and in the 1893 Manual of the Administration of the Madras Presidency.

+The 1893 administrative manual derived Namakkal from the Sanskrit nāma, meaning a sacred mark, and the Tamil kal, meaning rock, and interpreted the name as the "rock of the Vishnu mark".
+It also recorded the Sanskritised forms Nimadripura and Nimagiri, both associated with the sacred mark and the hill.